• Our Approach

 • You achieve better results

-• Teamwork and collaboration improves which leads to innovation
+• Teamwork and collaboration improve which leads to innovation

 • You will be able to solve problems as a team more effectively

-As the leader this is your responsibility however, use the strengths of your team to create a positive work environment.
+As the leader this is your responsibility, but use the strengths of your team to create a positive work environment.

 #6 – Vision Plans and Goals

-A vision, plan and goals gives purpose and direction to you and your team.
+A vision, plan and goals give purpose and direction to you and your team.

 A vision is a picture in words and is aligned to what the organisation hopes to achieve in the future.
 It is inspiring and motivational.
 It helps with long-term planning.
 A vision should have the following elements: